doongdoongpanda/Ticket-Issuing-Program/README.md

 # Ticket-Issuing-Program
-it is a C++ code for Polyland ticket issuing
+it is a C++ code for Pandaland ticket issuing